-Funding is exclusive of on-costs such as superannuation contribution, workers compensation, leave loading and payroll tax.
-Payments will be made quarterly.
+Standard funding is exclusive of on-costs such as superannuation contribution, workers compensation, leave loading and payroll tax.
+Top-up funding may be available to exceptional candidates on a case-by-case basis.

-The grant is for three years, subject to a probationary period, annual review and satisfactory adherence to contractual conditions.
+The Fellowship is for three years, subject to a probationary period, annual review and satisfactory adherence to contractual conditions.